-Class Attendance Policy
+• Class Attendance Policy

 Be punctual: Class discussion and participation are a fundamental component of this class.
-Please do not miss class without permission and notify me as soon as possible.
+Please do not miss class.

 • Late Assignments Policy

 Assignments that are overdue will not be accepted.
 Exceptions can be granted based on previous communication with the instructor.
 If you have any specific concern about meeting a deadline for an assignment, you should contact me in advance for an extension.